-Q and A’s regarding the National Westminster Bank Solicitor Panel
+National Westminster Bank Solicitor Panel Example Support Desk Enquires

-I previously instructed online conveyancers located in Bristol who are on the National Westminster Bank solicitor panel.
-They have just invoiced me a separate fee of £195 for the legal aspects of the National Westminster Bank mortgage.
-Is this an additional conveyancing fee specified by National Westminster Bank?
+I previously instructed online conveyancers located in Cardiff who are on the National Westminster Bank solicitor panel.
+They have just invoiced me a separate fee of £195 for dealing with the National Westminster Bank mortgage.
+Is this an additional conveyancing fee set by National Westminster Bank?